adrianocastro189/multi-targets/README.md

 * **Multiple target lists:** The ability to create and manage multiple target lists, so players can have different lists for different situations
-* **Better in-combat support:** The addon will disable the target rotation system when the player is in combat, when macrons can't be updated
 * **Settings:** Will allow customizing the addon's behavior, also with a graphical interface
 * **Select available markers:** The addon will allow players to select